udzura/slides/rubykaigi2025/script.md

 To do this, Wardite needed to recognize the file system collectively.

 So, I tried implementing the file system handling functions.
-Initially, I crudely tried to make `Path_open` work, assuming it would be called.
+Initially, I crudely tried to make `path_open` work, assuming it would be called.
 But that function wasn't even being called.
 Why?

 Because I needed to correctly implement the Preopens mechanism first.

-First, I'm trying to describe overview of preopens in English:
+Now I'll try to describe overview of preopens:
 - By default, a Wasm runtime, even with WASI enabled, cannot access the host environment's file system at all, for security reasons.
-- When launching the Wasm runtime, information about the host file systems to be shared must be passed via pre-registerd file descriptors.
+- When launching the Wasm runtime, information about the host file systems to be shared must be passed via pre-registered file descriptors.
 This mechanism is often referred to as Preopens.

 Looking at the WASI SDK's Lib C implementation, you can see a specific process.